bozsahin/cogs579/README.md

 <b>Course Outline</b>

-(NB. main readings for weekly reads; 0 is textbook)
+(NB. main readings for references to weekly reads.
+Number 0 is the textbook.)

 Weeks1-2: Why philosophers should care about computer science,
          and computer scientists should care about philosophy (0:ch.1-3; 3:ch.1; 11:ch.0-1; 12:ch.1-2)